 This paper's abstract underplays the bleakness of its findings.

-exceptions are either ignored or used as a debugging aid.
+either ignored or used as a debugging aid.
+For example, the most

 The only conclusion I can draw from this is that exception-based error handling has failed to achieve what its creators intended.
 That's slightly different from being a complete failure: based on Nakshatri et al's findings, it appears that exception are useful as a debugging aid during development.
 And it's possible that the real failure is educational: despite the ubiquity of distributed systems, most undergraduate programs still spend approximately zero time on error handling and recovery.
 Either way, I think language developers have their work cut out for them.

 Note: I would have liked to compare these findings with those in Kery, Le Goues, and Myers' "Examining Programmer Practices for Locally Handling Exceptions", which was published in the same conference.
 It also explores Java exception handling, but I was unable to find an open access copy anywhere on the web.
 It's unfortunate that its authors have chosen not to share their work with practitioners who might be interested in their findings.